8 Types of Psychology with Real-World Perspective

 Abnormal psychologists focus on the origins and constructs of mental illness and look at unusual patterns of behaviors, emotions and thoughts.
 They are involved in assessment, diagnoses and clinical treatment of mental disorders.

-“When most people think about abnormal behavior, they think in terms of the extremes, of unusual and shocking examples with a sensational allure,” said Nanette Mongelluzzo, Ph.D, adjunct professor of graduate psychology.
+“When most people think about abnormal behavior, they think in terms of the extremes, of unusual and shocking examples with a sensational allure,” said Dr. Nanette Mongelluzzo, an adjunct instructor of graduate psychology.
 But, she added, “abnormal simply means 'away from the normal.'
 Culture, belief systems, family or origin, religion and other societal norms affect the interpretation of normal and abnormal.
 Abnormal psychology is a specialization within the field of psychology, and it's based on the study of normal psychology, normal adjustment, societal interactions, group interactions, roles that are expected, personal maturity and so on.
 Most psychotherapists and clinical mental health professionals would agree that abnormal psychology studies and addresses deviations from the norm.”

-Dr. Mongelluzzo said that, with an advanced degree, career choices include clinical social worker, clinical or research psychologist, criminal profiler, licensed professional counselor, marriage and family therapist, developmental/school psychologist and forensic psychologist.
+Mongelluzzo said that, with an advanced degree, career choices include clinical social worker, clinical or research psychologist, criminal profiler, licensed professional counselor, marriage and family therapist, developmental/school psychologist and forensic psychologist.
 Clinical psychologists are also employed or serve as advisors in many areas of government, prison systems, the military, educational institutions, and on teams with other professionals working for organizations as diverse as sports, media and international human rights organizations.

 This field concentrates on the relationship between biology and behavior, and especially the role that the brain and neurotransmitters play in controlling and regulating behavior.
 Biopsychologists want to know how biological changes lead to changes in behavior.